 For some PTSD sufferers, the increased amounts of alcohol or cocaine heighten the anger symptoms associated with PTSD.
 Consequently, they may engage in domestic violence, road rage, and other personal acts of violence.

 - Acute: in which the symptoms last for less than three months

 - Chronic: in which the symptoms last for three months or more

 - Delayed Onset: if symptoms do not appear until six months.
 The delayed onset can be

 triggered by the event’s anniversary date or by experiencing another traumatic event.
 (American Psychiatric Association, 2005)

 It is important to understand that a person diagnosed with PTSD does not usually stay at one level.
 The person who has experienced a traumatic event may go for long periods of time with few or no symptoms, and then suddenly - seemingly without warning - cascade down to a very debilitating level.

 Primary and Secondary Symptoms

 Identification of PTSD is important because it is associated with markedly higher rates of depression and other physiologic condition, poorer physical health, missed work, and impaired functioning at work and home.

-In addition, the combination of PTSD and depression is linked to greater or deeper depression in severity and duration, as well as physical complaints and overall functioning, or Global Level of Functioning (GAF).
+In addition, the combination of PTSD and depression is linked to greater or deeper depression in severity and duration, as well as physical complaints and overall functioning, or what used to be described as Global Level of Functioning (GAF).